-Carrière was in on these shores recently for the 23rd Cork French Film Festival (4–11 March) and has fond memories of Ireland, in particular he recalled enjoying his time at the Listowel Writers’ Week Festival, describing it as ‘very impressive’.
+Carrière was in Ireland recently for the 23rd Cork French Film Festival (4–11 March) and has fond memories of the country, in particular he recalled enjoying his time at the Listowel Writers’ Week Festival, describing it as ‘very impressive’.

 40 years looking back at The Discreet Charm of the Bourgeoisie Carrière describes his initial feeling as happiness that the film is ‘still there and still alive’.
 ‘When you write a film you hope for some success for a few months or a year.
 But 40 years after?
 That’s something extraordinary.’
 And what would Buñuel himself think were he alive today?
 ‘Maybe he would be the first to be surprised,’ Carrière responds with a smile.

 Carrière recalls how The Discreet Charm of the Bourgeoisie was a difficult film to write.
 ‘It took us 2 years to write.
 We wrote 5 different versions of the film before we found the right balance between reality and unreality.
 We didn’t want to fall into the ordinary on the one side but also not on the fantasy, on the extraordinary.’

 The film is marked by its lack of distinction between what is real and what is not.
 ‘Buñuel was also looking for a very, very narrow path in between different dangers.’

 The film uses dreams within dreams and often breaks the fourth wall in an effective way to unsettle any conscious narrative, but surprisingly enough ‘the dreams came only on the 3rd version that we wrote and they gave another dimension to the film.’